mavickers/articles/Sitefinity/external-sitefinity-components.md

 ### VirtualPathProvider
 Sitefinity needs to know how to get to the views for your components considering a) the views are going to be located in an external project and b) the views will not be located in the standard folder format that Sitefinity expects.

 In the common project we will have a "Constants" file that contains constant values that may be used by the common project and by the other Sitefinity projects.
-In it we will define virtual paths that Sitefinity may use to help find views that are embedded in the compiled project.
+In it we will define virtual paths that Sitefinity may use to help find views that are embedded in the compiled common project, and we will expose the paths using the custom VirtualPathProviderViewEngine we created in the prior section.

 The stub of the constants file may look as follows.